 Superwash wool is a special wool product that has been treated or processed in a way that allows it to be machine washable.
 It's also sometimes referred to as washable wool.

 Most knitters who are not allergic or sensitive to wool love using that natural fiber for warmth, springiness, and great wearing in garments.
-But there are times when conventional wool is not the best choice, such as when making something for a baby that might need to be often washed by parents who are too tired to be trusted with hand washing.
+But there are times when conventional wool is not the best choice, such as when making something for a baby that might need to be washed often.

 Benefits of Superwash Wool

 Many people are afraid to work with wool because it is so easy to shrink.
-However, some people shrink wool on purpose in a technique commonly called felting — though it's more correctly called fulling.
-Regardless, superwash wool can allow them to work with great fibers without worrying about shrinkage.
+However, some people shrink wool on purpose in a technique commonly called felting—though it's more correctly called fulling.
+Superwash wool can allow you to work with great fibers without worrying about shrinkage.

 Superwash wool is a wonderful choice if you like natural fibers but are giving something as a gift and don't want to burden the recipient with a garment they have to handwash.

-We love superwash wool for babies and kids because parents are busy and you never know when a garment will accidentally get thrown in the washing machine.
+It's a great wool choice for babies and kids because parents are busy and you never know when a garment will accidentally get thrown in the washing machine.
 It just makes life easier not to have to worry as much about losing your work in the wash.